fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Calendar-social](https://gitea.polonkai.eu/gergely/calendar-social/issues/122) - definitely planning to [implement AP](https://gitea.polonkai.eu/gergely).

+* :heavy_check_mark: [Gancio](https://framagit.org/les/gancio) - a shared agenda for local communities

 * [GetTogether](https://github.com/GetTogetherComm/GetTogether/issues/60)

 * :heavy_check_mark: [Mobilizon](https://framagit.org/framasoft/mobilizon/issues/9) - aims to be more than a Meetup clone

-* :heavy_check_mark: [Gancio](https://framagit.org/les/gancio) - a shared agenda for local communities

 Friendica (see above) has an events engine but there are conflicting reports about whether or not federation of events over AP is working yet.
-[NextCloud federated events](https://github.com/nextcloud/calendar/pull/878) are in the work but this may or may not be AP-compatible.
+[NextCloud federated events](https://github.com/nextcloud/calendar/pull/878) are in the works but this may or may not be AP-compatible.

 #### Files, Contacts, and Calendar Syncing Apps